Scullin

 Scullin features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 69.0% of all households, including 32.6% couples with children, 22.9% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 31.0%, with lone person households at 27.2% and group households comprising 3.8%.
-The median household size is 2.6 people, larger than the Australian Capital Territory average of 2.5.
+Family households account for 69.0% of all households, including 32.6% couples with children, 22.9% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 31.0%, with lone person households at 27.2% and group households comprising 3.8%.
+The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households